Uddalaka’s distinguished disciple Yājñavalkya, in the Bṛhadāraṇyaka Upaniṣad, lays out a simple algorithmic rule to get to Brahman, to ‘That’.

-The exact word used is Ātman, a term synonymous with ‘That’ in the verses and related to the English word ‘Animate’: to come alive, [the Latin Anima Mundi]. Ātman is simply ‘That which animates Life’.
+The exact word used is Ātman, a synonymous appellation and related to the English word ‘Animate’: to come alive, [the Latin Anima Mundi]. Ātman is simply: ‘That which animates Life’.

-What is ‘It’?
-And why is the Rule repeated twice?
 The common interpretation is that this was a sweeping rejection of ‘World as Object’ and a relapse to an ‘Inner Self’ in line with the terminus of the Chandogya Upanishad.
-An emphatic repetition of the Rule in a linear sealing of the formula.

-The Rule is not the revelation: ‘I am not this potted plant’.
-The Rule is about the claimant, the speaker with the revelation: ‘I am not this potted plant’.
+The Rule is principally about the rounding, the claimant to the revelation: ‘I am not this potted plant’.
+This is the turn-around, the move to Self-Naughting.

-When properly rounded Yājñavalkya’s Rule becomes the first formulated Self-Negating Expression and the earliest definition for the Symbol ‘0’.
-The origin of the Via Negativa.
+When properly rounded Yājñavalkya’s Rule would be the first formulated Self-Negating Expression.
+And the earliest definition for the Symbol ‘0’.